Adequate supervision

 knowing where children are at all times and actively monitoring their activities.

-Approved providers, nominated supervisors and family day care educators must ensure that all children being educated and cared for by their service are adequately supervised at all times (section 165).
-Services must also be designed and maintained in a way that facilitates supervision of children at all times (regulation 115).
+Services must also be designed and maintained in a way that provides a clear line of sight and facilitates supervision of children at all times (regulation 115).
 This includes toilets and nappy changing facilities, and sleep and rest areas.

 Services must ensure adequate supervision during sleep and rest.
 Best practice includes an educator being in sight and hearing of sleeping children at all times so they can assess breathing and the colour of children’s skin.
 Risk assessments, policies and procedures must consider the suitability of staffing arrangements to adequately supervise and monitor children during sleep and rest (regulation 84B and 84C).

-Adequate supervision must also be considered during the transportation of children.
+Adequate supervision must also be considered during excursions and transportation activities.
 A risk assessment must include the number of educators that is appropriate to provide supervision, the process for entering and exiting and procedures for embarking and disembarking the means of transport including how each child is to be accounted for (regulation 102C).

 When determining adequate supervision you should consider: